ranfysvalle02/live-speaker-id/README.md

 - **Enrollment**: Records samples of the primary user's voice to create an averaged voice embedding.
 - **Real-time Processing**: Captures audio input, detects speech segments, identifies the speaker, and transcribes the speech.

 ---

-## Prerequisites

-Before diving into the code, ensure you have:

-- Basic knowledge of Python programming.
-- Understanding of speech recognition and speaker identification concepts.
-- A system with a microphone to capture audio input.

----